-The program is designed to inspire and engage the next generation of scientists and engineers, and is accomplished by providing each participating community their own very real Space Program.
+The program is designed to inspire and engage the next generation of scientists and engineers by providing each participating community their own very real Space Program.

-SSEP Mission 15 to ISS will provide each participating community a real research mini-laboratory capable of supporting a single microgravity experiment, and all launch services to fly the mini-lab to ISS in late Spring 2021, and return it safely to Earth for harvesting and analysis.
-Mirroring how professional research is done, student teams across the community submit research proposals, and go through a formal proposal review process to select the flight experiment.
-The design competition - from program start, to experiment design, to submission of proposals by student teams - spans 9 weeks from September 1 to November 4, 2020.
+SSEP Mission 16 to ISS will provide each participating community a flight certified research mini-laboratory capable of supporting a single student-designed microgravity experiment, and all launch services to fly the mini-lab to ISS for operation by the astronauts in late Spring 2022.
+After 4-6 weeks on Station the experiment is returned to Earth for harvesting and analysis.
+Mirroring how professional research is done, student teams across the community submit research proposals, and go through a formal proposal review process to select the community's flight experiment.
+The design competition - from program start, through experiment design, to submission of proposals by student teams - spans 9 weeks from September 1 to November 3, 2021.
 A curriculum and content resources for teachers and students support foundational instruction on science conducted in microgravity (in a weightless environment) and experiment design.
 Additional SSEP program elements leverage the experience to engage the entire community, embracing a Learning Community Model for STEM education.